danja/postcraft/danny.ayers.name/content-raw/entries/2024-09-02_piano-piano.md

 - grrr, footnotes

 [^5]: The Wikipedia page for [Named Graphs](https://en.wikipedia.org/wiki/Named_graph) is still largely as I created it in 2010 (hat tip to self, but it did take me me 5 years to see their value, slowwww).
 TODO ping @bobdc & Jeremy Carroll, prompt them to revise that page.

+### Footnote testing

+This was also a test to see if the markdown processor I'm using, [marked](https://marked.js.org/) understood GitHub-flavoured markdown footnotes.
+It didn't out of the box, but there was an easy-to-add extension, [marked-footnote](https://www.npmjs.com/package/marked-footnote).
+I've also added [marked-code-format](https://github.com/bent10/marked-extensions/tree/main/packages/code-format) There was a version conflit with [marked-gfm-heading-id](https://github.com/markedjs/marked-gfm-heading-id) so I tried [marked-custom-heading-id](https://www.npmjs.com/package/marked-custom-heading-id), which didn't work.
+I made have to code something up for that.